Applications due June 1, 2017 for residencies beginning August of 2017

-LUX Center for the Arts is a non-profit art center that has been serving the Lincoln community for over 34 years.
+LUX Center for the Arts is a non-profit arts center that has been serving the Lincoln community for 40 years.
 LUX Center for the Arts began its residency program in 2003 to provide emerging artists with opportunities to hone their studio skills and gain an appreciation for teaching public art classes for youth and adults.
-Residencies can last six-months to two years and are offered in ceramics, painting, mixed media, fibers and metals.
-These opportunities are tailored to artists who have an appreciation for community both at the center and within the larger context of Lincoln, Nebraska.
+Residencies are offered in ceramics, painting, drawing, mixed media, fibers and metals.
+These opportunities are tailored to artists who have an appreciation for community both at the LUX and within the larger context of Lincoln.

 The mission of the LUX Center for the Arts is to enhance the lives of a diverse public through the visual arts by providing exceptional learning opportunities in contemporary art, craft, and design.
 These opportunities, honoring the legacy of arts educator Gladys M. Lux, include art classes, residency programs, gallery exhibitions and community outreach.

-Residents are selected by a panel consisting of the Executive Director, Education Director, Gallery Director and a previous resident, or local artist.
+Residents are selected by a panel consisting of the executive director, director of education, gallery director, and a previous resident or local artist.
 Residency periods are arranged by staff according to position openings.
-The typical residency term is one year, but may range from six months to two years.
+The typical residency term is one year but may range from six months to two years.

-- Teaching Experience – Residents have priority for paid, on-site teaching opportunities including community art classes for youth and adults.
-Residents with an MFA in ceramics, painting, or metals have the opportunity to teach college level art classes for Doane College-Lincoln campus, held at LUX Center.
+- Teaching Experience – Residents have priority for paid teaching opportunities including community art classes for youth and adults.
+Residents with an MFA or BFA in painting, metals or ceramics may have the opportunity to teach college art classes for Doane College-Lincoln campus, held at the LUX.

 Private Resident Studios

 - Ceramics: 96 sq. ft. shared studio with additional space in community ceramics studio.